Mission: Impossible – Rogue Nation | 2015

 The tapestry in the background depicts the the Duke of Marlborough's victory at the 1704 Battle of Blenheim, after which the house is named.

-The vast mansion has been a signifier of great wealth and power in such productions as Kenneth Branagh’s 1996 Hamlet (where it became the ‘Castle of Elsinore’) and the 1998 screen version of cult TV show The Avengers (as ‘Hallucinogen Hall’).
+The vast mansion has been a signifier of great wealth and power in such productions as Kenneth Branagh’s 1996 Hamlet (where it became the ‘Castle of Elsinore’), the 1998 screen version of cult TV show The Avengers (as ‘Hallucinogen Hall’) and 2016 Bond movie Spectre (as the 'Italian' palazzo).
 Its formal gardens were used as a backdrop for Stanley Kubrick’s 1974 masterpiece, Barry Lyndon.

 The Syndicate, like IMF and British Intelligence, likes to arrange its meetings alongside recognisable London landmarks, and the return of Benji is staged at a terrace restaurant on the Thames riverside in front of the Tower of London, and in the shadow of the Victorian Gothic Tower Bridge.